foundata/proxmox-pve-backup-usb/CONTRIBUTING.md

 ## Discussions

 There is no public discussion or forum.
-If you have something to discuss or comment about the backup script, feel free to send an email to Andreas Haerter <ah@foundata.com> (no support requests, the script is provided „as is“ regarding usage).
+If you have something to discuss or comment about the project, feel free to send an email to Andreas Haerter <ah@foundata.com> (no support requests, all ressources are provided „as is“).

 ## Pull Requests (PRs)